AlexAntony3/quizzically/README.md

 * [FontAwesome](https://fontawesome.com/ "Font Awesome") will be used for the three categories of difficulty.
 Furthermore, universal icons will be used meaning the overall user experience will be improved.

 ### Font
 [Google Fonts](https://fonts.google.com/ "Google Fonts") was used to identify which font would best suit a quiz show.
-I decided to use the 'Rubik' font as it's clear, modern and simplistic.
-This font will be used for all headers.
-The next font used in the website will be 'Open Sans'.
+I decided to use the **Rubik** font as it's clear, modern and simplistic.
+This font will be used for all elements.
 This font is popular among most websites and will be used for the presentation of questions and answers.
-A variety of strengths will and font sizes will be used throughout depending on the situation.

 ### Colour Scheme
 The below colour scheme was generated using [Coolor](https://coolors.co/ "Coolers").
 Mild and calming colours are used in this quiz as it provides a welcoming feel for the user.
 Furthermore Complimentary colours are used throughout to marry all the colours together.